-To compare mortality in different populations over a wider age range we standardise death rates to compensate for differences in the demographic structures of the populations.
-To this end we calculate an age standardised mortality rate (ASMR) which is a weighted average of the crude death rates over a defined age range.
+More generally, ASMRs allow us to compare mortality in different populations over a wider age range.
+To obtain ASMRs we standardise death rates to compensate for differences in the demographic structures of the populations.
+More specifically, we calculate the ASMR as a weighted average of the crude death rates over a defined age range.

 The ASMR for group i in calendar year t for specific ages \mathcal{X} is defined as: